Zalewa/voyandz/SPECS.md

 Application should receive the configuration in a final format, as if the user copied & pasted everything around.

+Configuration dump endpoint should be enableable through a configuration parameter.
+This parameter should be disabled by default.
+Configuration should be dumped in JSON format at /config endpoint.
+Using JSON format here is counter-intuitive, as the input configs are YAML.
+JSON format was chosen regardless because it displays well in browsers, programming languages have (built-in) libraries to parse it and it has a standardized MIME type.

 Authorization
 -------------